Creating a Social Media Page for a Famous American

 - Students will also draw an image of the person OR create an icon the represents their person for the profile picture box.

 - Make sure that students who need additional support have access to reading materials on their lexile level.
-Also, ask them to just give 2 facts in each section on the notes page.
+Also, ask them to just give two facts in each section on the notes page.

 Assessment (20 minutes)